tinacms/tinacms-site/README.md

 ### **Making new doc files**

 When creating a new file, enter the full path (not just the title) to put it in a subdir that corresponds with the table of contents.
-You will also need to add the directory(if its new) and the file to the toc.json to get it to show in the toc component.
-I know it's annoying but since I couldn't get the jsonForm to work with this array of json objects, we will need to manually add items to that table of contents for now.
+You will also need to manually add the directory(if its new) and the file to the toc.json to get it to show in the toc component.
+This is TBD until we get the jsonForm to work with an array of objects.

 ### **Frontmatter Weirdness**